Here’s How to Get Paid to Go on a Scavenger Hunt Around Town

 Nguyen says he mostly spends his gift cards at Best Buy.
 He uses them toward items he’d otherwise feel guilty purchasing.

-Right now, he’s building a smart home, and one of his best purchases with a Shopkick gift card, thus far, has been a Philips smart lighting — lights that come on or dim when Nguyen uses a voice command.
+Last year, he built up a smart home, and one of his best purchases with a Shopkick gift card, thus far, has been a Philips smart lighting — lights that come on or dim when Nguyen uses a voice command.

 “When I have a gift card I’ve earned through Shopkick, I feel justified to buy things like that,” he says.